What can I expect at a Church service?

 At St Paul's we welcome people at all stages of faith, so. if you are unsure about Christianity, are a sceptic or consider yourself to be a mature believer you are welcome to come along and participate in as much or as little as the service as is appropriate for you.

 At the end of each service, the clergy are delighted to speak to visitors and parishioners alike.
-There is also the opportunity to meet other people during refreshments, which takes place after.
+Socials will be gradually introduced as part of the re-opening plan - The opportunity to meet other people during refreshments, which takes place after the Sunday Service is temporarily cancelled until further notice.

 What about children?